anyaevostinar/anyaevostinar.github.io/classes/257-s22/lab-getting-started.md

 ## Laptop Setup
 Jeff Ondich has a nice walk through for setting up your computer for this course, so work through [Section 2.
 Set up a Unix command-line interface on your work computer](https://cs.carleton.edu/faculty/jondich/courses/cs257_f21/assignments/01_setup.html#unix).

+I recommend you also install [VSCode](https://code.visualstudio.com/download) since it's what I'll be using to demonstrate things and it has a whole lot of really useful extensions, such as [Remote Development](https://code.visualstudio.com/docs/remote/ssh) and [Live Share](https://code.visualstudio.com/learn/collaboration/live-share).

 Also work through Section 3, but send your GitHub information [to this survey](https://forms.gle/WvAfZEb6CR6t8ocCA) instead.

 ## Python Refreshing